mpkocher/pydantic-cli/README.md

 1. Thin Schema driven interfaces constructed from [Pydantic](https://github.com/samuelcolvin/pydantic) defined data models
 1. Validation is performed in a single location as defined by Pydantic's validation model and defined types
-1. CLI parsing level is only structurally validating that the args or optional arguments are provided
+1. The CLI parsing level is only structurally validating the args or optional arguments/flags are provided
-1. Enable loading config defined in JSON to override or set specific values
+1. Enable loading config defined in JSON to override or set specific values (e.g. `mytool -i in.csv --json-conf config.json`)
 1. Clear interface between the CLI and your application code
 1. Leverage the static analyzing tool [**mypy**](http://mypy.readthedocs.io) to catch type errors in your commandline tool
 1. Easy to test (due to reasons defined above)